Check our newest report: AI Monetization Outlook

 Goal

-Of course, there were some additional expectations in terms of expansion revenue, churn and customer satisfaction, but the main target was as clear as a cloudless day.
+Of course, there were some additional expectations in terms of expansion revenue, churn, and customer satisfaction, but the main target was as clear as a cloudless day.

-What happened next exceeded everyone’s expectations.
+What happened next exceeded everyone's expectations.
+By a factor of five.

 Approach